5 Best Practices to Reinforce Security in Dynamics 365 & Power Apps

 4. Multifactor Authentication (MFA)

 Database administrators are strongly recommended to implement MFA as part of their security strategy.
-MFA within Microsoft Entra offers a seamless and efficient solution to secure your CRM data, ensuring your organisation’s information is well-protected and your operations continue non-disrupted.
+MFA within offers a seamless and efficient solution to secure your CRM data, ensuring your organisation’s information is well-protected and your operations continue non-disrupted.

 5. Audit Logging